|

 Museum we see a boat that is almost 5,000 years old and was found 50

 years ago, here beside the pyramid.
-We will also see the Great

 Sphinx & Valley Temple.
 There are legends of the Sphinx

 rides for the adventurous.
+Camel

-We are applying for a special government
+We are applying for two special government

 Pyramid (for just our group and with all 3 chambers open to us) and